OpenST/ost-wallet-sdk-ios/README.md

 - _PinMaxRetryCount_: Maximum retry count to get the wallet Pin from user.
 - _SessionBufferTime_: Buffer expiration time for session keys in seconds.

-To use FaceID on devices that support it, please add
+To authenticate user using FaceID on devices that support it, please add
 ```
 NSFaceIDUsageDescription
 ```